bmlt-enabled/bmlt-root-server/README.md

 ***Version 1.2.16* ** *- November 6, 2009*

-- Fixed <a href="https://sourceforge.net/tracker/?func=detail&aid=2891653&group_id=228122&atid=1073410">a bug</a>, in which a nonfunctional PDF popup was displayed on the root server.
+- Fixed [a bug](https://sourceforge.net/tracker/?func=detail&aid=2891653&group_id=228122&atid=1073410), in which a nonfunctional PDF popup was displayed on the root server.
 - Hardcoded the root PDF directory.
 This wasn't really a security breach, but it is possible to write bad URIs that could give ugly results.
 It's also a good idea to be anal by habit.
 - Added a note to the Advanced Tab formats and Service Bodies to hold the cursor over the items.
 - Made some tweaks to the styling and text of the search specification form to increase usability.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2893015&group_id=228122&atid=1073410">a bug</a>, in which the advanced marker would disappear after a zoom.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2893015&group_id=228122&atid=1073410), in which the advanced marker would disappear after a zoom.

 ***Version 1.2.15* ** *- November 3, 2009*